School Science Lessons

 Group formula places atoms in groups corresponding to grouping in the actual molecule, e.g. aspirin, group formula = CH3COOC6H4COOH, compared to HC9H7O4, or C9H8O4

-Guanine, (2-Amino-6-hydroxypurine), Guanin, (2-Aminohypoxanthine), constituent of nucleotides in nucleic acids, (derived from purine), unsaturated, planar bicyclic molecule, first found in sea birds
+Guanine, C5H5N5O, (2-Amino-6-hydroxypurine), constituent of nucleotides in nucleic acids, unsaturated planar bicyclic molecule

-excrete called guano used as fertilizer
+It waswere first found in sea birds which excrete called guano, used as fertilizer

 In DNA and RNA, stretches of guanine bases are reported to form stable four stranded helices.